fenio/setup-kubesolo/README.md

 ## How It Works

-### Setup Phase
-1. Temporarily disables conflicting container runtimes (Docker, containerd, podman)
-2. Backs up runtime binaries by renaming them to `.bak`
-3. Installs KubeSolo
+This action runs a simple bash script that:
+1. Downloads and installs KubeSolo binary
+2. Creates a systemd service for KubeSolo
-4. Waits for the cluster to become ready
+3. Waits for the cluster to become ready

-### Automatic Cleanup (Post-run)
-After your workflow steps complete (whether successful or failed), the action automatically:
-1. Stops and removes KubeSolo
-2. Restores all backed-up container runtime binaries
-3. Unmasks and restarts container runtime services
-4. Leaves your system in its original state

-This is achieved using GitHub Actions' `post:` hook, similar to how `actions/checkout` cleans up after itself.
+4. Exports the kubeconfig path for use in subsequent steps

+**No cleanup needed** - GitHub Actions runners are ephemeral and destroyed after each workflow run, so there's no need to restore system state.

 ## Requirements